SiLab-group/SimEx/README.md

 # SimEx
-This repository contains Structured simulation framework.
+This repository contains Systematic exploration tool.

 ## Run Simex-sumo simulation
 To run the simulation the jupyter notebook or normal python script can be used.
 Follow the instructions in the notebook to setup the settings for the sumo and model path.
 1. VSL: `notebooks/SimEx_sumo_vsl_notebook.ipynb` or `notebooks/sumo_vsl_run.py`
 2. NOVSL: `notebooks/SimEx_sumo_novsl_notebook.ipynb` or `notebooks/sumo_novsl_run.py`
-3. Plots from the saved pickle objects: `notebooks/SimEX_sumo_plot.ipynb`
+3. Loop for training controller can be run in `notebooks/SimEx_loop.ipynb` or `notebooks/vsl_loop.py`.

 ## Install and run jupyter notebook
 1. Create venv environment and install the dependencies Linux: